 ALEXANDER CAMERON AND CATHERINE MCCALLUM

 Alexander Cameron was born on the rugged west coast of Scotland in Highland Argyllshire, the son of John Cameron.
 His birthplace (as listed in the 1861 Scottish Census) was Strontian parish in Argyllshire.
+Research in Strontian parish records show a large number of Camerons in that area.
 Records left by his granddaughter, Catherine Cameron Southam, show him as being "of Mull", Argyllshire, an island near the coastal parish of Strontian.
 Mull is one of the rocky, beautiful Hebrides Islands.
 Today a ferry takes you on a 45-minute trip to Mull, which is dominated by the ancient castle of the MacLeans.
 The same records of Catherine Southam show this family group, listing Alexander Cameron's parentage:

 John Cameron born abt.
 1769 of Mull